Lavanyabhatia/Lavanyabhatia.github.io/README.md

 Hi there!
 My name is Lavanya Bhatia.
 I'm a senior at GWU, studying Marketing and International Business with a minor in Journalism.
 I'm an international student, currently situated in Dubai.

-I'm interested in advertising, media, and marketing and hope to work at an ad agency after I graduate in May 2021.
+I'm interested in Advertising, Media, and Marketing and hope to work at an ad agency after I graduate in May 2021.

 ## Previous Work

 ### Impeachment

+This project analyzes various aspects of President Trump's impeachment data by looking at House Democrats and Republicans.
+This file shows both the working code and the results output.

+The file can be found [here](https://lavanyabhatia.github.io/impeachment/).

 ### Biden Transition